-In addition to my free newsletter that comes out every 6 weeks, I am now offering a premium research service that comes out twice per month and takes a deeper dive into high-conviction investment opportunities.
+In addition to my free newsletter that comes out every 6 weeks, I also offer a premium research service that comes out twice per month and takes a deeper dive into high-conviction investment opportunities.

 My free newsletter focuses on “big picture” issues for investors of all types along with various investment ideas, with updates every 6 weeks.
-This premium service will dig deeper into timely high-conviction opportunities and more frequent business cycle analysis.
+This premium service digs deeper into timely high-conviction opportunities and more frequent business cycle analysis.

 A subscription to this service comes with several components and is suitable for individual investors and asset managers with a long-term focus.